Student Groups

 The organizations listed below are undergraduate-led and closely aligned with our mission of authentic Catholic renewal at Notre Dame.
 Except where noted, all are eligible to receive support during Notre Dame Day — ending when the countdown clock above reaches zero.

-Note: Click on the images for organizations marked with a “watch video” ribbon to view a short promotional that we have prepared for them.
+Note: Click on the images with video tools to view a short promotional that we have prepared for the organization.

 BeLoved